is an annual event that occurs every October held by Digital Ocean.

 which promotes free and open-source software.

-Let the developers improve on some existing repositories or create one of their own on platform of
+Let the developers improve on some existing repositories or create one of their own on platform of their choice.

 Reward based on Quality of commits instead of quantity.